jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns/rename-kibana-index-patterns.md

 > selecting a single element only that one should be exported but on my tests it
 > is always exporting all of the index patterns

-2. Now you can open the JSON file with all the saved index patterns and (just for safety) remove all other index patterns, except the one that you need.
+Open the JSON file with all the saved index patterns and (just for safety) remove all other index patterns, except the one that you need.
 You may end up with a JSON similar to:

 ```json
 [